Ajay9441715242/Tandemloop/README.md

 Enter an integer value (a): 5
 Output: 1, 3, 5, 7, 9

 ##3.
-Program3: Adjusted Odd Number Series
+Program: Adjusted Odd Number Series
 This program outputs a series of odd numbers up to the largest odd number less than or equal to a.

 ##How it works: